-3. Once the ball has been hit over the net into the diagonally opposite court, it can now be returned to anybody part of the playable area of the court.
+3. Once the ball has been hit over the net into the diagonally opposite court, it can now be returned to any part of the playable area of the opponent’s court.

 4. A ball must only be served using an underarm stroke, where the ball at the time it is struck is at or below waist height, with the racquet angled downwards.

 5. For the service, the ball must be bounced once before being hit, and it must bounce again in the opponent‘s court before it can be returned.
-From this point onwards, play continues with each player returning the ball after it has bounced in his/her court.
-After the service, players may also hit the ball in flight even before it bounces.
+After this, play continues with each player returning the ball after it has bounced in his/her court.
+After each service, players may also hit the ball in flight (Volley) even before it bounces.